He woke up to the heavy beating of his heart, his trembling hands and his lingering memory.

 "Agh."
 The pain shot through him.
 "Prick."

 "You say something?"
-She asked as pushed off the tree, looking down as the boy staggered to his feet.
+She asked as she pushed off the tree, looking down as the boy staggered to his feet.

 "Nope."